dmbarbour/glas/docs/GlasApps.md

 Reading 'now' will always destabilize a transaction, so it's best read after the transaction is unstable for other reasons, such as processing an incoming message from a channel.

-By default, I suggest timestamps are in NT time: a natural number of 100ns intervals since midnight Jan 1, 1601 UT.
+Suggest timestamps are usually in NT time: a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Concurrency